near/docs/docs/tutorials/contracts/nfts/7-events.md

 - **version**: the version of the standard you're using (e.g. 1.0.0)
 - **event**: a list of events you're emitting.

-The event interface differs based on whether you're logged transfers or mints.
+The event interface differs based on whether you're recording transfers or mints.
 The interface for both events is outlined below.

 **Transfer events**:
 - *Optional* - **authorized_id**: the account approved to transfer on behalf of the owner.